 How Common are Sleep Disorders?

-Today, in the United States alone, the number of people who suffer from sleep disorders are staggering:
+Today, in the United States alone, the number of people who suffer from sleep disorders are staggering yet only five percent get diagnosed and treated:

 - 50 million Americans suffer from insomnia